koushikb19/Delete-Folders-In-Given-Path/README.md

 It will recursively search all the programs using DFS(Deapth first search) For each file, it checks if the file is in the given list of folders to delete.
-If the file exsists, it will first delete the all the content inside the folder and then the folder itself.
+If the file exsists, it will first delete all the content inside the folder and then the folder itself.